S7tH/OPC_Projet8/Documentation/Authentication.md

             main:
                 anonymous: ~
                 pattern: ^/
-                form_login: #-> <h3>this setting allow visitors to authenticate themselve with a form when they arrive to the homepage</h3>
+                form_login: <h5>#-> this setting allow visitors to authenticate themselve with a form when they arrive to the homepage</h5>
                     login_path: login
                     check_path: login_check
                     always_use_default_target_path:  true